SitePen/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 ## Usage

 OnDemandList inherits the \_StoreMixin module, which implements a basis for interacting with a [dstore store](https://github.com/SitePen/dstore) for querying of data.
-At minimum, this implementation expects a store which supports the `get`, `getIdentity`, `fetch`, `sort`, and `range` methods, and whose items include unique identifiers.
+At minimum, this implementation expects a store which supports the `get`, `getIdentity`, `fetch`, `fetchRange`, and `sort` methods, and whose items include unique identifiers.

-OnDemandList requires that a store be specified via the `collection` property, and will call the `fetch` method on the store to retrieve the data to be rendered.
-OnDemandList will call the `range` method so as to only retrieve the necessary objects needed to render the visible rows.
-As the list or grid is scrolled, more `range` calls will be made to retrieve additional rows, and previous rows will be pruned from the DOM as they are scrolled well out of view.
+OnDemandList requires that a store be specified via the `collection` property, and will call the `fetchRange` method so as to only retrieve the necessary objects needed to render the visible rows.
+As the list or grid is scrolled.
+Additional `fetchRange` calls will be made to retrieve additional rows, and previous rows will be pruned from the DOM as they are scrolled far out of view.

 When working with a writable store, for best results, the store should return a collection with a `track` method, which enables the list to keep its